pratikshavanjare/Networking-1/journal/week1.md

 Troubleshooting exercises and case studies

-The goal of this repository is to consolidate theoretical knowledge with practical exposure and serve as a reference for future learning in networking and related fields
+The goal of this repository is to consolidate theoretical knowledge with practical exposure and serve as a reference for future learning in networking and related fields.

+# weekly documentation

+'''
+week 1
+'''